SUBMITTING TO THE ANNUAL DATABASE ISSUE

 - the Molecular Biology Database Collection, which provides a broader list of useful database resources, along with short, 1-2 paragraph summaries and information on recent developments.
 The Collection was instituted as a vehicle through which a broader set of databases could be presented to the readership of NAR.
 The intent of this compilation is to bring fellow scientists' attention to high-quality, value-added databases that are available throughout the world.
 It is not intended to be just a lengthy listing of all available databases.

 Submission of papers for publication in the NAR Database Issue is by invitation only.
-To check the suitability of the proposed submission, the authors should contact Dr. Michael Y. Galperin, Executive Editor of the NAR Database Issue, at email@example.com by July 1st at the latest.
+To check the suitability of the proposed submission, the authors should contact Drs.
+Michael Y. Galperin and Daniel J. Rigden, Executive Editors of the NAR Database Issue, at firstname.lastname@example.org by July 1st at the latest.
 Databases must be freely available to all via the web, not require any login or registration and not be password-protected.
-The Database Issue is not a proper venue for publishing new experimental results.
+The Database Issue is not a proper venue for publishing new experimental or computational results.
 All nucleotide and protein sequences and structures, gene expression and proteomics data must already be available in the respective public databases.
 The invitation to submit a paper to the Database Issue does not guarantee acceptance; all submissions will be subject to peer review.
 By submitting a manuscript to the NAR Database Issue the authors certify that they have every right to bring the underlying data into public domain and accept all legal and ethical responsibility for doing so.